israelgreat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that adds execut permissions to the owner of the file hello write a script that set the mode of the file hello create a script that add executable permissions to all subdirectories of the current directory
+write a script that adds execut permissions to the owner of the file hello write a script that set the mode of the file hello create a script that add executable permissions to all subdirectories of the current directory create a directory my_dir in the current directory